Yamaguchi’s Reasoning for Nuclear Disarmament: A Multifaceted Vision for a Safer World

 3.3 Economic Stability in a Volatile Region

 Yamaguchi also highlighted how nuclear tensions can destabilize regional economies.
-Also, the trade corridors between Japan, South Korea, and China can be disrupted by nuclear incidents or miscalculations.
+Plus, the trade corridors between Japan, South Korea, and China can be disrupted by nuclear incidents or miscalculations.
 By advocating for disarmament, Yamaguchi sought to create a more predictable economic environment, fostering growth and investment across East Asia.

 4. Legal and Moral Consistency